 Thank you for coming to my personal site.
-During my 29-year career, I have done pioneering research and strategic consulting in hyperlocal content, vertical media, broadband services, city guides, public access television and telecom and cable TV regulation.
-My current focus in on the evolution of loyalty and promotion services.
+During my 29-year career, I have done pioneering research and strategic consulting in hyperlocal content, vertical media, loyalty and promotion services, broadband services, city guides, public access television and telecom/cable TV regulation.

-I have been highly visible in my work, regularly speaking about digital trends at key conferences.
-I talk a lot to the media, and I also publish regularly on The Local Onliner blog, which I have been writing since 2006.
-I have also founded or written several trendsetting newsletters, including Interactive Consumers, a research driven newsletter based on Find/SVP’s American Information User Survey; and Enhanced Services Outlook, a major telecom industry resource developed following the breakup of AT&T. Books that I have contributed to include “Crossing the River” (2005) a collection of digital strategies for political campaigns from the E-Voter Institute; and “Marketing Power” (1999) a collection of articles that were published by myself and others in American Demographics.
+I regularly speak about digital trends, and publish regularly on The Local Onliner blog, which I have been writing since 2006.
+I have also founded or written a number of great newsletters, including Interactive Consumers, a research driven newsletter based on Find/SVP’s American Information User Survey; and Enhanced Services Outlook, a major telecom industry resource developed following the breakup of AT&T. Books that I have contributed to include “Crossing the River” (2005) a collection of digital strategies for political campaigns from the E-Voter Institute; and “Marketing Power” (1999) a collection of articles that were published in American Demographics.

 In 1986, I began my post graduate career as Director of Research at The Cable Television Information Center, which was a spinoff from The Urban Institute.
 From 1990 to 1998, I was Vice President for Arlen Communications, where I was associated with Find/SVP, Link Resources and Coopers & Lybrand.
 In 1998, I joined The Kelsey Group, a predecessor of BIA/Kelsey, to launch the Local Online Commerce program.
-I currently work as Chief Analyst and Vice President at BIA/Kelsey.
+I served as Chief Analyst and Vice President at BIA/Kelsey from 2006 to 2015, and am current an advisor to the firm.
 I have also done nonprofit analysis for The U.S. Department of Commerce (NTIA), The John and Mary Markle Foundation, The Benton Foundation and the Sloan Foundation.

 • Newspaper Delivery Boy, Reporter Dispatch (Gannett)